-In other areas, agencies could begin to redirect resources to addressing problems of uncertain health hazards the private market cannot handle as opposed to easily identifiable risks which the market often can.
+In other areas, agencies could begin to redirect resources to addressing problems in uncertain areas the private market cannot handle as opposed to risks which the market often can.
 Too often regulators assume that the market and the legal system cannot handle a problem.
 The failure is often largely one of lack of information.
-By developing and providing more information, the government might encourage the private market and legal system to deal with certain hazards better than regulation, particularly if known risks are insurable, and the information can be easily gathered and understood by users.
+By developing and providing more information, the government might encourage the private market and legal system to deal with certain hazards better than regulation, particularly if known risks are insurable, and the information can be easily gathered and understood by users.3